MarkKeeble14/Java-Lolesports/README.md

 **Champion Records** - Will show the path that the champion (winner) of the tournament took, i.e., in Group A they had a record of B-C. In Quarterfinals they beat team D with a gamescore of E-F, etc.
 **Tournament Standings** - Will show the complete standings as of the end of the tournament and where each of the teams tournament runs ended.
 **Tournament Stats** - Will show stats relating to the format of the tournament, such as the number of games played in each individual stage.

-Apoligies for any formatting issues if you find any!